Copper tubing: United States, Canada, and Brazil

 Types K and L are generally available in both hard drawn straight sections and in rolls of soft annealed tubing, whereas type M and DWV are usually only available in hard drawn straight sections.

-Note: Types "L"& "M" are often mistakenly identified as purposed for "hot" or "cold" applications by novice home repairers by their red and blue printing.
+Note: Types "L" and "M" are often mistakenly identified as purposed for "hot" or "cold" applications by novice home repairers by their red and blue printing.
 This is an incorrect assumption.
 The printing only references the gauge thickness of the pipe, which may affect application choice and address quality/durability concerns for the product selected.

 In the North American plumbing industry, the size of copper tubing is designated by its nominal diameter, which is 1/8th inch less than the outside diameter.
 The inside diameter varies according to the thickness of the pipe wall, which differs according to pipe size, material, and grade: the inside diameter is equal to the outside diameter, less twice the wall thickness.

 The North American refrigeration industry uses copper pipe designated ACR (air conditioning and refrigeration field services) pipe and tubing, which is sized directly by its outside diameter (OD) and a typed letter indicating wall thickness.
 Therefore, one-inch nominal type L copper tube and 1 1/8th inch type D ACR tube are exactly the same size, with different size designations.
 ACR pipe and tubing is cleaned after manufacturing and then capped and sealed, to ensure that the tubing is free from grains of metal and processing residues that could degrade components of a refrigerant system, the circulating refrigerant itself, or the compressor oil.
 Type ACR tubing may be high purity copper without any trace residue of de-oxygenating material, low trace phosphate residue, or high trace phosphate residue, while tubing made to carry water is either level of trace phosphate deoxygenating residue.

 Except for those differences between ACR (types A and D) and plumbing (types K, L, M, and DWV) pipes, the type only indicates wall thickness and does not affect the outside diameter of the tube.
 Type K 1/2 inch, type L 1/2 inch, and type D 5/8 inch ACR all have the same outside diameter of 5/8 inch.

 In both the U.S. and Canada, copper pipe and fittings are sold in imperial units only as metric sizes are not manufactured for use in North America.
 Many Canadian merchants give approximate metric sizes for construction products, but in the case of copper pipes and fittings, these approximations are not interchangeable with metric components.